 Overtime compensation for non-exempt employees.
-Non-exempt employees must receive compensation for overtime worked at a rate equal to one and one-half times the rate for the work performed.
-Employees will be paid for overtime on the regular payday in which the overtime was worked, at a rate of pay equal to one and one-half the hourly rate for the work performed.
+Non-exempt employees must receive compensation for overtime worked at a rate equal to one and one-half $(1\frac{1}{2})$ times the rate for the work performed.
+Employees will be paid for overtime on the regular payday in which the overtime was worked.
 The hourly rate used to determine the overtime rate will be adjusted upward to include all pay that the employee received during the period in which the overtime was worked.

-• Exempt Employees
+Exempt Employees